Djokovic advances to face Medvedev in Adelaide semis | Sports-Games

 Djokovic advances to face Medvedev in Adelaide semis

 Im happy that I managed to really raise my level, especially in the end of both sets, and really happy to be through to the semis.
-Medvedev is the 2021 US Open champion, but has lost twice in the finals in Australia and in 2021 it was against Djokovic.For sure I played well last year and Im playing well right now, Medvedev said, To be honest, thats all that matters.
+Medvedev is the 2021 US Open champion, but has lost twice in the finals in Australia and in 2021 it was against Djokovic.For sure I played well last year and Im playing well right now, Medvedev said.

 - Country: